marthaurion/JRubiks/README.md

 Things that have been done:
 - The cube can take a string input and run those moves on the cube.
 - String input can be delimited by anything.
 Default is space.
-- Cube prints out faces
+- Cube prints out faces.
 - Generalized functions for multiple sizes.
 Tested on 3x3, 4x4.
+- Cube rotations implemented as public functions.

 Things to be done:
-- Allow for cube rotations.
+- Generalized cube rotations.
+Need counter-clock and twice.
 - Create a scrambler.
 - Find a more elegant way to turn the faces that doesn't involve hard-coding things if possible.
 - Test generalized functions on higher-order cubes (5x5+).